MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview.md

 **Diagnostic log collection** has a simple user interface and doesn't require any PowerShell experience.
 Logs are reliably collected even when some of the infrastructure services are down.
-If your policy allows sharing diagnostic logs with CSS, **Diagnostic log collection** is the easiest collection method beginning with the 1907 release.
+If your policy allows sharing diagnostic logs with CSS, **Diagnostic log collection** is the recommended collection method beginning with the 1907 release.
 You should only need to [use PEP](azure-stack-configure-on-demand-diagnostic-log-collection.md#using-pep) if **Diagnostic log collection** in Help and Support is unavailable.

 ## Automatic diagnostic log collection